Authority: Executive Vice Chancellor and Provost

 5. Standards for Associate Professor with Tenure

-A successful recommendation will require the faculty member to provide clear evidence of having established programs in accordance with his/her individual appointment as outlined in the individual’s original letter of offer, and as described in the Statement of Faculty Responsibility that the candidate has developed in conjunction with the department head and the annually reviewed plans of work and professional development.
+A successful recommendation will require the faculty member to provide clear evidence of having established programs in accordance with his/her individual appointment as outlined in the individual’s original letter of offer, and as described in the Statement of Faculty Responsibilities that the candidate has developed in conjunction with the department head and the annually reviewed plans of work and professional development.
 The candidate’s evidence must be documented in accordance with the University’s Academic Tenure Policy.
 At a minimum, appointment to the Associate Professor level will require:

 5.1.
 Recognized ability and potential for distinction in teaching & mentoring, research & scholarship, service, and engagement.